A closed-form filter for binary time series: Inference via Monte Carlo methods

-Clearly, to be implemented, the above approach requires an efficient strategy to sample from \eqref{eq9}--\eqref{eq10} and \eqref{eq:JointSmoothing}.
-Exploiting the \textsc{sun} properties and recent results in \citet{botev_2017}, an algorithm to draw independent and identically distributed samples from the exact \textsc{sun} distributions in \eqref{eq9}--\eqref{eq10} and \eqref{eq:JointSmoothing} is developed in Section \ref{sec.41}.
-As illustrated in Section \ref{sec.5}, this technique is more accurate than state-of-the-art computational methods and can be efficiently implemented in a variety of small-to-moderate dimensional time series.
-In Section \ref{sec.42} we develop, instead, a scalable sequential Monte Carlo scheme for high dimensional settings, which has optimality properties.
+To be implemented, the above approach requires an efficient strategy to sample from \eqref{eq9}, \eqref{eq10} and \eqref{eq:JointSmoothing}.
+Exploiting the \textsc{sun} properties and recent results in \citet{botev_2017}, an algorithm to draw independent and identically distributed samples from the exact \textsc{sun} distributions in \eqref{eq9}, \eqref{eq10} and \eqref{eq:JointSmoothing} is developed in Sect.~\ref{sec.41}.
+As illustrated in Sect.~\ref{sec.5}, such a technique is more accurate than state-of-the-art methods and can be efficiently implemented in small-to-moderate dimensional time series.
+In Sect.~\ref{sec.42} we develop, instead, novel sequential Monte Carlo schemes that allow scalable online learning in high dimensional settings and have optimality properties \citep{doucet2000} which shed new light also on existing strategies \citep[e.g,][]{andrieu2002}.